I'm now offering online classes in music literacy and music theory!

 Maybe for you the thought of learning to read music comes with unpleasant memories of piano lessons as a child.
 Maybe you want to learn to read music but you dread the thought of slogging through pieces of classical music that you’re not interested in learning.
 Perhaps you’re already a great player but want to develop your ability to read so that you can reap the benefits.

 This 6-week online course is designed to focus strictly on the written language of music without a technical requirement.
-I’ll be teaching the piano keyboard in class and using the piano for demonstrations but other instruments are welcome.

 No music reading experience is required for this course, we’ll start from the very beginning.